Participation & Benefits

-Overview: 8% of births in the UK occur early, before 37 weeks gestation period.
+Overview: approximately8% of births in the UK occur early before reaching 37 weeks of gestation.
 Premature babies usually require specialist neonatal care and may need to stay in hospital for a prolonged period after birth.
 They are at risk of a variety of health problems and although the survival rates have improved, babies can still be left with lifelong complications.
 This has a huge impact on women and their families and on the healthcare services.
 It is therefore vital to try to predict and prevent preterm delivery if possible.

-The current study is recruiting three main groups of women: those at high risk of preterm birth, those at low risk of preterm birth and finally women presenting with symptoms of preterm birth.
+The current study will be recruiting two main groups of women: those at high risk of preterm birth and those presenting with symptoms of preterm birth.

 High risk women:

 - Who is included in the high risk group?
 Any woman who has had a previous preterm delivery (before 37 weeks gestation) or a late miscarriage (after 14 weeks) is eligible to participate.

 - Who is included in the symptomatic group?
 Women presenting to hospital with symptoms of threatened preterm labour (i.e. abdominal pain/contractions between 24 and 37 weeks gestation) but whose waters have not broken.